btselem/nibal/en.md

 {.meta}
 [](svg/#warehouse_bureij2.svg/-14.33,5.34,54.39/+nibal_xray)
 [](bg:blank)
-Badly injured, Nibal managed to call for help among the ruins.
-She was taken to the hospital and neighbors took Rita.
+Badly injured, Nibal managed to call for help among the ruins and was taken to the hospital.

 {.testimony typewriter}